hwstar/9-Valve-Sprinkler-Controller/README.md

-This is the code and documentation repository for a 9 valve sprinkler controller based on an ESP32.
+This is the code and documentation repository for a 9 valve sprinkler controller kit based on an ESP32.
 It has the following features:

 * ESP32 Microcontroller
 * Uses a 40VA 24VAC wall transformer with an internal fuse.